anttihil/phoneheim/PLAN.md

 3) enable WebRTC communication so that players taking part in the game can scan a QR code to join the game (instead of relying on a signaling server)
 4) allow collaborative play so allow phones/web users in the WebRTC session will record the game state and wargame state => allow users to play from their own phones
 5) minimize external dependencies

+*IMPORTANT* Use the Chromium browser to test the web app.
+To test WebRTC, you can use two browser instances or tabs.